-When the Lamp indicator lights up red or a message appears suggesting it is time to replace the lamp, please install a new lamp or consult your dealer.
+When the lamp indicator lights up red or a message appears suggesting it is time to replace the lamp, please install a new lamp or consult your dealer.
 An old lamp may cause a malfunction in the projector and in some instances the lamp may explode.

-The Lamp indicator light and Temperature warning light will light up if the lamp becomes too hot.
-See "Indicators" on page 59 for details.
+The LAMP indicator light and TEMPerature indicator light will light up if the lamp becomes too hot.
+Turn the power off and let the projector cool for 45 minutes.
+If the Lamp or LAMP indicator light still lights up after turning the power back on, please contact your dealer.
+See "Indicators" on page 51 for details.